How Long to Keep Important Documents

 Documents to Keep for a Minimum of Seven Years

-• Supporting tax documentation ?
-W-2 and 1099 forms, expense receipts, customer payments, payroll records, lender interest statements
+• Supporting tax documentation — W-2 and 1099 forms, expense receipts, customer payments, payroll records, and lender interest statements.
+The IRS covers these in Tax Topic 305: Recordkeeping.

 Documents to Keep for a Minimum of Three Years

-The documents listed below pertain specifically to your business financial records.
-You will want to keep for at least three years:
+The records below relate specifically to your business operations.
+Keep them for at least three years:

 Documents to Keep for a Minimum of One Year

-These are the documents whose importance ceases after a year.
-The records you can dispose of after one year include:
+Finally, some documents matter only for a short window.
+The records you can shred after one year include:

 • Direct deposit information for former employees

-• Receipts for large purchases, which may be needed to support your most current tax filings
+• Receipts for large purchases (keep until they no longer support your most recent tax filings)

 How to Store Important Documents

-We hope this comprehensive guide helps to clarify which documents you need to keep for your records, and for how long.
-The Honest Buck Accounting team understands more than anyone the added stressors that tax season can bring.
-Helping you stay on top of financial record-keeping is only one of our areas of expertise.
-Schedule a call with us today to learn how our team of accountants can help you streamline your business finances at tax time and all year long!
+We hope this guide clarifies how long to keep tax records and the rest of your important paperwork.
+The Honest Buck Accounting team understands the stress tax season brings, especially for childcare business owners juggling enrollment, payroll, and parent communication.
+Helping you stay on top of financial recordkeeping is only one of our specialties.
+For more on building a sustainable system, our guides to small business bookkeeping basics and tax season tips for childcare owners are worth a read.
+Schedule a call with us today to learn how our team can streamline your business finances at tax time and all year long.

 Share this article